Bleach: Fade to Black: Plot

-In the Soul Society, Soul Reaper scientist Mayuri Kurotsuchi is attacked in his laboratory by a pair of mysterious siblings wielding a scythe that erases his memories.
+In the Soul Society, Soul Reaper scientist Mayuri Kurotsuchi, is ambushed and attacked in his laboratory by a pair of mysterious siblings, wielding an amnesiac scythe.
 In a frightened panic, Kurotsuchi damages one of his machines, causing a massive spirit energy explosion that covers much of Soul Society, killing or freezing many Soul Reapers.
 Rukia Kuchiki is the next to be attacked by the siblings, erasing her memories and those of everybody that has memories of her, and is carried away to Soul Society's Rukon District by the siblings.

-In the real world, one of Rukia's friends, Ichigo Kurosaki, briefly forgets her but Kon, being a modified soul, is unaffected by the memory wipe and reminds him.
+In the real world, one of Rukia's friends, Substitute Soul Reaper Ichigo Kurosaki, briefly forgets her but Kon, being a modified soul, is unaffected by the memory wipe and reminds him.
 Ichigo and Kon go to former Soul Reaper Kisuke Urahara for information; but Urahara does not remember Rukia.
 Ichigo and Kon travel to the Soul Society with all the captains unable to remember Ichigo, believing him to be a threat.
 Meanwhile, Rukia wakes up in the Rukon District with no memory of being a Soul Reaper.
 The nameless siblings, a sister and a brother, remind Rukia that they used to be close friends living together and she was to give them names, although she has forgotten them.
 Ichigo seeks the help of Rukia's adopted brother, Byakuya, but he does not remember Rukia either.
 After another confronting with Renji Abarai, Rukia's childhood friend, Byakuya directs Ichigo to his wife, Hisana's, birthplace, where they are briefly reunited with Rukia before the siblings flee with her from Ichigo and Kon.